JamesStubbsEng/PluginMessenger/README.md

 # PluginMessenger
-JUCE project to demonstrate communication between plugins in the form of simple text messages.
+JUCE project to demonstrate communication between two plugins using pipes in the form of simple text messages.